Variations refer to having the same pack in many design styles. This is one of our Criteria for approving icons and illustrations.

 How many variations are allowed?

-Let's say you have an icon set of "tools" (hammer, wrench, drill, compass, and pencil with ruler).
+Let's say you have an icon pack of "tools" (hammer, wrench, drill, compass, and pencil with ruler).
 You can draw each of the icons in each of those styles and submit them.
 So, you could submit seven versions of each object (1 hammer in glyph, 1 hammer in line, 1 hammer in flat, 1 hammer in flat, etc).

-We will not accept icon sets that use the exact same designs from above and simply place them on top of or inside of a colored or outline shape (circle, square, hexagon, etc).
+We will not accept pack that use the exact same designs from above and simply place them on top of or inside of a colored or outline shape (circle, square, hexagon, etc).
 Please note, you can submit icons on top of or inside of a shape, but that will be considered your one variation.
 So, you cannot then submit the same icon without the shape.
 Our suggestion is to not submit icons on or in a shape unless the shape is integral to the design.

 Please note, you do not have to limit yourself to just these four styles.
 You are free to do hand-drawn, cartoon, 3D, and/or skeuomorphic.
 This rule is to cut down on the number of nearly identical icons (such as doing a line icon then putting the exact same icon in a circle, a square, and a hexagon, then doing different colors of each shape).
 These variations do not qualify as different icons, but just a minor decorative change.